Vladinator/wow-addon-rollhistory/README.md

 RollHistory
 ==================
-Wish that the loot history could get more integrated into your roll frames?
-This addon modifies the default roll frames and adds counters on the need, greed, disenchant and pass button regarding who picked what choice.
-A simple list with names over who picked what and over the undecided rollers is shown when hover over the buttons.
+Unsure what others have picked on the item roll?
+Wonder no more!
+This addon simply adds the amount of people that have picked Disenchant/Greed/Need on the button itself, and when you mouseover it shows a list of their names, and list over who has not yet decided what to roll.
 No configuration required; works out of the box!